Stanley29/prog-devops/project-13-kubernetes-crud-deployment/README.md

 Namespace + MSSQL deployed ✔

-The browser output requirement applies to Docker deployment, not Kubernetes — і ти це виконав.
+The browser output requirement applies to Docker deployment, not Kubernetes.

 ### 🟩 Final Result
 You now have a complete, professional, portfolio‑grade DevOps project that includes: